 I covered James Davis’ tenure in office mainly relating to the massive Downtown Brooklyn rezoning, which was part of his district.
-Through Davis, I met Bertha Williams, CEO and Chief Organizer for the largely Black social justice nonprofit, ACORN.
+Through Davis, I met Bertha Lewis, CEO and Chief Organizer for the largely Black social justice nonprofit, ACORN.
 There was talk of Davis running for mayor.

 This was cut short when a political rival assassinated Davis in the City City Council Chamber in July 2003.
 Davis never saw the massive rezoning get approved in 2004 or his political ambition come to fruition.
 I covered the funeral and afterward remained close with both Mr. Caldwell and Geoffrey Davis.

 After Davis’ death, James finally succeeded in getting to the city council, defeating Geoffrey in a bitter special election to succeed his brother.
 Mr. Caldwell backed James in the election.
 This caused friction with the Davis family as he was close to them.
 It should be noted, however, that Caldwell until his death remained a political maverick not aligned to any particular movement or party.

 My relationship with Mr. Caldwell became closer in 2003 when Developer Bruce Ratner bought the Brooklyn Nets and announced the massive 22-acre Atlantic Yards project including an arena to house the Nets at the Atlantic/Flatbush avenues intersection.